 What to expect?

-When is the best time to visit Kaas Plateau?
+When is the best time to visit the Kaas Plateau?

 🚗By road: It takes nearly a six-hour drive from Mumbai to reach the plateau.
 Take the Mumbai-Bengaluru Highway (NH4) to Satara and take the exit for Kaas Plateau.

-🚆By train: You can take the Koyna Express from CST station, Mumbai to Satara Station.
+🚆By train: You can take the Koyna Express from the CST station, Mumbai, to Satara Station.
 From the railway station, you can hire a taxi or auto to the Satara bus station.
 Here, take the bus going to Bamnoli Village and get off at Kaas Plateau.

 If you plan on slipping away for a quick getaway from Mumbai to the pristine hills of Mahabaleshwar, you can visit this enchanting valley only an hour away by road.

 You can find more information about visiting the valley itself here.
-Though the bookings have not yet started, it is anticipated to start soon during September.
-With visitors capped at 3000 per day for conservation purposes, be sure to book your tickets in advance.
-Tickets cost INR 150 with children below 12 and senior citizens above 65 entering for free.
+The visitor capacity is capped at 3,000 per day and can be booked for hours: 7 am-11 am, 11 am-3 pm, and 3 pm-6 pm.
+Tickets cost INR 150, with children below 12 and senior citizens above 65 entering for free.